-2.33 Improper public comments or behavior
+2.34 Improper public comments or behavior

-- Competitors and team officials who, either directly or through a third party, openly express themselves in an improper manner regarding the Officials or their decisions, namely for Artistic Skating competitions in particular but not limited to the calling of elements and/or levels of difficulty by the Technical Specialist, Assistant Specialist and the Technical Controller or regarding the markings of the Judges may be sanctioned. - TOs cannot discuss a competition with any member of any delegation during the event, if this happens, the ATC is allowed to remove that judge official out of the panel. - Coaches are not allowed to send comments, questions or complaints via messages through any kind of chat, direct messaging or social media apps to officials involved in competition.
+• Competitors and team officials who, either directly or through a third party, openly express themselves in an improper manner regarding the Officials or their decisions, namely for Artistic Skating competitions in particular but not limited to the calling of elements and/or levels of difficulty by the Technical Specialist, Assistant Specialist and the Technical Controller or regarding the markings of the Judges may be sanctioned.

+- Competitors, coaches and team officials who behave in a manner that contradicts World Skate and/or competition protocols, procedures, by-laws and codes of conduct and ethics may be sanctioned. - TOs cannot discuss a competition with any member of any delegation during the event, if this happens, the ATC is allowed to remove that judge official out of the panel. - Coaches are not allowed to send comments, questions or complaints via messages through any kind of chat, direct messaging or social media apps to officials involved in competition.
 If this happens the coach's skaters will be eliminated from the competition. - The use of mobile phones on the technical or judges panel for personal purposes is prohibited whilst an event is in progress. - World Skate would like to remind all officials their responsibility: